munyite-megzs/FrontEndWebinar/NAVBAR-TOUCHUPS.md

 padding: 0;
 }

 5. Add space between the h1 element and start of the ul elements.
 I had already figured out tat 32px is the right spacing.
 Ideally one would play around with the spacing to get the ideal one if you did not have a designer do that for you.
-In large companies, he designer will already have come up with the right dimensions for you.
+In large companies, the designer will already have come up with the right dimensions for you.

 h1 {
 display: inline-block;